mrxz/aframe-locomotion/docs/reference/movement/smooth-turn.component.md

 ## Example
-The `smooth-turn` component needs to be applied to an entity that will emit the `axismove` event, commenly one of the hands.
+The `smooth-turn` component needs to be applied to an entity that will emit the `axismove` event, commonly one of the hands.
 Below is an example using a camera rig:
 ```HTML
 <a-entity id="rig">
     <a-entity id="camera" camera position="0 1.6 0" wasd-controls look-controls></a-entity>